Biwali Bayles

 2023/24

-Bayles joined the Hawks as a development player, expressing gratitude for the opportunity: “I am excited to join the Hawks and am thankful to Mat, Jacob, and the club for providing me the opportunity to develop my game further here in the Illawarra.”
+Bayles (1.7 points across 21 games) joined Illawarra on a two-year development deal after two seasons with Sydney, having averaged 17 points, 6.3 assists and 4.6 rebounds for North Gold Coast during the 2023 NBL1 North season.
+“I am excited to join the Hawks and am thankful to Mat, Jacob, and the club for providing me the opportunity to develop my game further here in the Illawarra.”
+He came off the bench in every appearance, providing additional ball-handling and defensive pressure in limited minutes.

 NBL TOTAL STATISTICS